-The AMD Vitis™ tools flow simplifies hardware design and integration with a software-like compilation and linking flow, integrating the four domains of the AMD Versal™ device: the AI Engine array, the programmable logic (PL) region, the network-on-chip (NoC) and the processing system (CIPS).
-The Vitis compiler flow lets you integrate your compiled AI Engine design graphs (libadf.a) with additional kernels implemented in the PL region of the device, including HLS and RTL kernels, and link them for use on a target platform.
-The Vitis compiler provides abstract directives for accessing system memory, CPU control, and streaming I/O, so it is often possible to develop AI Engine graphs and kernels on a standard development platform and quickly re-target the AI Engine code to a custom platform developed for your specific application.
-You can control AI Engine graphs and PL kernels from code running on an embedded ARM processor in the Versal device or from an external CPU.
+The Vitis™ tools flow simplifies hardware design and integration with a software-like compilation and linking flow, integrating the three domains of the Versal™ device: the AI Engine array, the programmable logic (PL) region, and the processing system (PS).
+The Vitis compiler flow lets you integrate your compiled AI Engine design graph (libadf.a) with additional kernels implemented in the PL region of the device, including HLS and RTL kernels, and link them for use on a target platform.
+You can call these compiled hardware functions from a host program running in the Arm® processor in the Versal device.

 The following steps can be adapted to any AI Engine design in a Versal device.